How can NULL values affect ClickHouse Performance?

 NULL values in ClickHouse can affect performance in several ways.
-One way is that NULL values can increase the size of data, which can lead to slower query execution times as more data needs to be scanned.
-Additionally, NULL values can also make it difficult to use indexes effectively, as the index will not contain any entries for NULL values.
+One way is that they can increase the size of data, which can lead to slower query execution times as more data needs to be scanned.
+Additionally, they can also make it difficult to use indexes effectively, as the index will not contain any entries for NULL values.
 This can lead to more disk I/O, as the database needs to scan more data to find the relevant rows.
-Furthermore, NULL values can also lead to unexpected results when performing calculations or aggregations, as NULL values are not included in these operations.
+Furthermore, they can also lead to unexpected results when performing calculations or aggregations, as NULL values are not included in these operations.
 To avoid these issues, it is important to understand how NULL values are used in your data and to make sure that they are handled correctly in your queries.

 Troubleshooting ClickHouse Performance with NULL values

-To troubleshoot ClickHouse performance issues related to NULL values, you can follow these steps:
+To troubleshoot ClickHouse performance issues you can follow these steps:

 1. Identify the tables and columns that have a high percentage of NULL values.
 You can use the following SQL query to check the NULL percentage for each column in a table: